 - Every 10,000 Points: Extra lives are earned at 60000 points and every 60000*n points after the first life (where n means the number of your next life, that is: 180000 for your 2nd extra life, 360000 for your 3rd extra life, and so on).

-- Giant Mook: Gladiators, big enemies than Drop the Hammer, can launch a fast headbutt from half the screen, and can perform a Bear Hug.
+- Giant Mook: Gladiators, big enemies that Drop the Hammer, can launch a fast headbutt from half the screen, and can perform a Bear Hug.
 This is their most damaging attack, as it can deplete more than half of your HP on the hardest difficulty.
 And they will not stop bearhugging the Princess after she has lost all her HP.

 - Hard Mode Perks: Enemies have more damaging attacks but have more HP, so you can juggle them for more points and get more extra lives early.
+Conversely, you only have two continues if you aren't playing on Easy.
+Where you start with three.

 - Healing Checkpoint: The only way to recover health until you beat the level.